gimler/symfony-rest-edition/README.md

 What's inside?
 ---------------

-The Symfony Standard Edition is configured with the following defaults:
+The Symfony REST Edition is configured with the following defaults:

   * Twig is the only configured template engine;

+  * Translations are activated

   * Doctrine ORM/DBAL is configured;